henryli17/web3-ticketing-poc/README.md

 ```bash
 cd backend && echo "ETH_CONTRACT_ADDRESS=$ETH_CONTRACT_ADDRESS" > .env
 ```

-- The backend server instance you started previously should have automatically reloaded with the new environment variables.
+### 6. Restart backend server
+To load the new environment variables we need to restart the backend server.
+- Terminate the currently running instance of the backend server using `Ctrl + C`.
+- Your terminal instance should already be in the `backend` directory at this point so you can just run `npm start` to start the backend server again.

-### 6. Deploy database events to smart contract
+### 7. Deploy database events to smart contract
 ```bash
 cd backend && npm run deploy
 ```

-### 7. Start the frontend
+### 8. Start the frontend
 - This should automatically launch the web application in your browser.
 If not, you can manually navigate to http://localhost:3000/.
 ```bash
 cd frontend && npm start
 ```

-### 8. Importing test accounts into MetaMask
+### 9. Importing test accounts into MetaMask
 When running the web application locally, a locally run blockchain is used.
 This is automatically run from the backend server.
 There are 10 accounts preloaded with 1000 ETH that can be used for testing.

 - Follow the instructions on the [MetaMask website](https://support.metamask.io/hc/en-us/articles/360015489331-How-to-import-an-account#h_01G01W07NV7Q94M7P1EBD5BYM4) to import accounts using any of the following private keys: